becozart/Application_Tracker/README.md

 # Application_Tracker_Database

+I began developing this project as a way to help with 3 major goals that I am currently pursuing;
+1. Learning how to design and implement a robust program from scratch
+2. Learning SQL
+3. Applying to jobs

+To this end, Application Tracker Database is a fully functional wrap around for a MySQL Database that holds job application data.
+This database can be updated and queried through the program using SQL and without using SQL.

+In the future, I hope to add an additional track that will walk people with no SQL experience through the basics of SQL in order to help the utilize both sides of the program.

+The goal of this program is to create a useful tool that anyone of any technical background can use to keep track of the applications in their job search.

+Notes:

 You will need to have python, MySQL, and MySQL Connector installed before you can run this program.
 You can install them from here: